RESEARCH STARTER

 Automotive engine

 An automotive engine is a machine that powers a ground-based vehicle, typically a car or truck.
-In the twenty-first century, automotive engines may take several forms and styles, but most have similar parts, such as pistons, cylinders, camshafts, crankshafts, and transmissions.
+In the twenty-first century, automotive engines may take several forms and styles, but most have similar parts, such as pistons, cylinders, camshafts, and crankshafts.
 Most automotive engines also follow closely related principles.
-The major uniting principle in most modern automotive engines is the property of internal combustion, meaning that the engine’s energy comes from small explosions, most commonly created by gasoline, that take place inside the engine.
+The major uniting principle in most modern automotive engines is internal combustion, meaning that the engine’s energy comes from a controlled burning of fuel, such as gasoline or diesel, inside the engine.
 (A significant and increasing number of automobiles are powered by electricity, but the machines that propel them are typically considered motors rather than engines.)

 Background